jnozzi/cocoadev.com/SiteContent/General/ConflictingTypeForBOOL.markdown

-I have a requirement to use X11 and [[ApplicationServices]] framework in a single  Application.
+I have a requirement to use X11 and General/ApplicationServices framework in a single  Application.

 When I tried to compile, I m getting the error : conflicting types for 'BOOL'.